PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 # PC-Admins Synapse Setup Guide

 This guide covers complete Synapse setup for Debian 10 with Postgresql.
 It includes the often missing sections on how to configure postgresql and coturn with Synapse.
-As well as additional steps to configure a jitsi instance for conferencing.

 You can use this guide to make an encrypted chat server on its own domain.

 You will need at least a 1GB VPS although I recommend 2GB for a small server.
 You will need a desired domain name.
 This guide will setup a Matrix service at ‘example.org’ with Riot-Web hosted through NGINX on the same server at ‘chat.example.org‘.

-For a guide on how to make a Matrix/Riot/Jitsi service alongside your existing website please see: https://github.com/PC-Admin/PC-Admins-Synapse-Setup-Guide-2
+For a guide on how to make a Matrix/Riot/Coturn service alongside your existing website please see: https://github.com/PC-Admin/PC-Admins-Synapse-Setup-Guide-2

 Join the discussion at: #synapsesetupguide:matrix.org if you get stuck or have an edit in mind.
 ***